apache/mxnet/doc/aws.md

 cat hosts | xargs -I{} ssh -o StrictHostKeyChecking=no {} 'uname -a; pgrep python | xargs kill -9'
 ```

-Note: The above example is quite fast to train and therefore not a good
+Note: The above example is quite simple to train and therefore is not a good
-benchmark for distributed training.
+benchmark for the distributed training.
 We may consider other examples such as
 [imagenet using inception network](example/distributed-training/train_imagenet.py).